Optimizory/vrest-ng-cli/README.md

                     requests, without Secure Certificate Check.
 By default Secure Certificate Check is enabled.
 This option is useful in self-signed certificate issues.
--L, --logger      : Your desired logging of the vRUNNER execution process
+-L, --logger      : Your desired logging of the runner execution process
                     and result.
 This can be either `console` or `json` or `csv` or `xunit`.
 By default `console` logger is used.
 -F, --logfilepath : Valid if other than `console` logger is selected.